 Your guide to a great value day out from Plymouth to Looe by train.

-Looe is a picturesque seaside destination that’s full of character:
+Looe is a picturesque family-friendly destination that’s full of character:

 Both photos above: Ian Lee (Creative Commons license)

 Wander its maze of narrow streets:

 Take a walk on the South West Coast Path (

 Plymouth to Looe costs

 (adult Off-Peak Day Return).

 Groups of three to nine people get a third off the adult fare with GroupSave

 Buying your tickets

 Buy your tickets on the day at Plymouth station before boarding the train (it’s the same price as booking in advance).